Chestnut Cranberry Linzer Cookies

 The cookie dough has been baked, making certain to cut a decorative window in the top cookie before baking.

-The jam has been made, cooled and pureed.
-Now we simply schmear a little cranberry jam on the bottom cookie, place the cutout top cookie and dust with confection sugar.
+Now we simply schmear a little cranberry jam on the bottom cookie, place the cutout top cookie and dust with confectioners sugar.

 Ingredients Needed